Our Reviews of the Best Airline, Travel and Hotel credit cards

 Best Hotel Cards

 TripBadger recommends adding at least one hotel credit card to your portfolio.
-Our top two cards essentially pay for themselves; the annual fee (waived the first year on the Marriott cards) is often more than offset by the value of the free night’s stay you receive every year.
-All of our featured cards offer one or more free nights after account approval.
-Each card also provides you with special status or benefits at the hotels: with the Marriott Rewards Premier Card and Marriott Rewards Card, you will receive Silver Elite status; the Hyatt Card provides Gold Passport Platinum status.
+Our top two cards essentially pay for themselves; the annual fee is often more than offset by the value of the free night’s stay you receive every year.
+All of our featured cards offer a free night’s stay each year.
+Each card also provides you with special status or benefits at the hotels: with the Marriott Rewards Premier Card, you will receive Silver Elite status; the Hyatt Card provides Gold Passport Platinum status.

 Marriott Rewards® Premier (review)